Baytars/ambulant-code/third_party_packages/readme.txt

 	WM5 notes TBD.

 ffmpeg:
-	Experminental, for when you want to use the ffmpeg renderers on Windows.
+	Experimental, for when you want to use the ffmpeg renderers on Windows.
 	Needs to be built using MinGW,can then be linked into Visual Studio projects.

+	The easiest way to get this is to download the prebuilt version from our sourceforge download page.
+Package "ffmpeg for Ambulant", release "20070828-win32-prebuilt".

-	Follow the build instructions on
+	If you want to build from source, follow the build instructions on
 	<http://arrozcru.no-ip.org/ffmpeg_wiki/tiki-index.php>.
 There are other webpages
 	with instructions, but these are the only ones that worked for me.